 - No refunds – Credit only.
 Please be sure of your investment, as there are no refunds.

-Brave and Beautiful is for men and women who are:
+Brave and Beautiful is for women who are:

 - struggling with trauma, and more than anything is craving their sacred power, worthiness, and a deep knowing of peace.

 - willing and excited to make a firm commitment to the entire 13 month program including purchasing the reading list in advance ($260 approx), 8 hours for reading each month, and 8 hours per month for working on daily practices and assignments.

 - using a Facebook account (or willing to get one for the course of the program) so that they can participate actively in the discussions.

 Brave and Beautiful could also be a perfect match for someone who…

 - is drawn to ideas of universal love among all peoples

 - loves to read books by Miguel Ruiz, Elisabeth Kubler Ross, Stephen Jenkinson,or Gloria Karpinski, and might have enjoyed documentaries by Ram Dass, mantras by Louise Hay, or participated in meditations with Deepak Chopra